 SHOP WITH LADY VET AND SUPPORT THE CAUSE

-From now through May 31st, 2024, a portion of all sales in the Lady Vet Shop will be donated directly to the Service Women’s Action Network to help further their powerful work for women Veterans.
+For the entire month of March, 2025, a portion of all sales in the Lady Vet Shop will be donated directly to the Service Women’s Action Network to help further their powerful work for women Veterans.
 Shop with us and help make a difference for women Veterans past, present, and future!